corollari/bitcoin-covenants/README.md

 ## Why are covenants interesting?
 Generalized covenants would enable a ton of new applications for scripts, such as:
-- Scripts with unbounded length (including arbitraryly sized multisigs)
+- Scripts with unbounded length (including arbitrary sized multisigs)
 - Turing complete contracts
 - Transaction-level MAST (a really coarse-grained version of MAST that would split code paths at the script/transaction level)
 - Drivechain-like two-way pegs